Now accepting applications for the Fall 2021 semester! Apply to the MSN Nursing Program using the following link:

 The mission of the Graduate Nursing Program is to prepare nurses within a collaborative learning environment to effectively serve as nurse leaders in academic and practice settings who are committed to life-long learning, contribute to the discipline of nursing through rigorous intellectual inquiry and translation of evidence into practice, collaborate with interprofessional teams, and lead change, promote health, and elevate care for diverse and global populations.

-The graduate nursing program prepares the BSN prepared nurse for advanced nursing practice as a nurse educator in academic and practice settings.
+The graduate nursing program includes two tracks.
+One prepares the BSN prepared nurse for advanced nursing practice in nursing leadership and management while the other track focuses on the nurse educator in academic and practice settings.

 - The 2-path system (FT & PT) and courses offered strictly online allow flexibility for adult learners.

-- Students will take 2-4 courses per semester each in 5-week block w/the exception of a 10-week practicum course.
+- Students will take 2-4 courses per semester each in 5-week block with the exception of two 10-week practicum courses and two 10-week capstone courses.

 Requirements for Admission